 We live in a Designed World…Nature’s and our own.
 Architecture is our shelter, our habitat, our space for living, learning, working, playing, celebrating, and creating.
-First people created shelter from rain, high and low temperatures, wind, and humidity or aridness.
-They inhabited caves, openings in the earth, fashioning, wigwams, yurts, and longhouses.
-Some shelters were collapsable and transportable from one land to another.
-Others were constructed of stone or wood and left behind when the water source disappeared or food was not plentiful.
-People scavenged for available building materials using clay from th earth in adobe, rocks, and stones for walls, wood for roofs.
-As carved tools became available the craft of forming, cutting, weaving, stitching, stacking, and joining
+First peoples created shelter from rain, high and low temperatures, wind, and humidity or aridness.
+They inhabited caves and other openings in the earth, fashioning wigwams, yurts, and longhouses.
+Some shelters were collapsible and transportable from one land to another.
+Others were constructed of stone or wood and left behind when the water source dried up or food became scarce.
+People scavenged for available building materials, including clay from the earth for adobe, rocks and stones for walls, and wood for roofs.
+As carved tools became available, the craft of forming, cutting, weaving, stitching, stacking, and joining

-Your ideas are like the rain that washes down the limbs and brings nutrition to the tree.
-Stand by your code and create a place - a haven for knowledge, a room for reflection, a station for dreams.
-This pavilion will test all of your skills at all levels in all times.
+Your ideas are like rain that washes down the limbs and nourishes the tree.
+Stand by your code and create a place—a haven for knowledge, a room for reflection, a station for dreams.
+This pavilion will test all your skills at all levels, at all times.
 You will be like the first person to imagine and create a new place on this earth.
+Will you design the site?
+From Inside out or outside in?

 Activity 1 – under, in, on and above architecture